abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 unrelentingly moving.
 It’s so easy for us to be caught up in the urgencies of what’s gone before or what we have to do, and then to create a sense of self around that in the present moment.
 It’s important to question this process.
-When the urgencies of the mind come up*—I did this, and I have to do that, and I need to get this done, and so-and-so is going to call, I have to, I have to—it’s* good to get out of the rut, as it were, to stop obsessing on the “have done’s” and the “have to’s,” and question the feeling of urgency, obligation, and entanglement with past and future.
+When the urgencies of the mind come up—*I did this, and I have to do that, and I need to get this done, and so-and-so is going to call, I have to, I have to*—it’s good to get out of the rut, as it were, to stop obsessing on the “have done’s” and the “have to’s,” and question the feeling of urgency, obligation, and entanglement with past and future.
 We can ask ourselves, *Is this endless trail of doing